leon4rd/test/README.md

-## Where did Captain Hook get his hook?
-From a second hand store.
+## What do you call a boomerang that won't come back?
+A stick.